aptos-labs/aptos-core/scripts/algebra-gas/README.md

 {"b": 336.51096106242346, "k": 4.868293006038344}
 ```
 Take the `k`, and now you can do the calculation `gas_per_ns = 1000/k`.
-(1000 units of gas is defined to be equivalent to
-the average change in ShA2-256 computational cost if the input length (in bytes) increases by 1).

 Second last, go to `scripts/algebra-gas/update_algebra_gas_params.py`
 and update the value of global variables `TARGET_GAS_VERSION` and `MUL` if necessary.